 How to Retire in 10 Years: Tips

 - You may want to consider working with a financial advisor to ensure you’re ready to retire by the time you want to.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-It also can help you find a qualified fiduciary advisor right in your area.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Social Security benefits aren’t enough to replace having your own retirement savings.
 However, they can certainly help with your living expenses in retirement.
 Try our Social Security calculator to see how much of a benefit you can expect.